Quantum Fluctuation Driven First-order Phase Transitions in Optical Lattices: Introduction

+Recently, the researches of quantum criticality in cold-atom systems have attracted a great deal of interest.
+Several schemes have been proposed to determine the critical properties by extracting the universal scaling functions from the atomic density profiles \cite{Zhou,Hazzard,Zhang}.
+The experimental observations of quantum critical behaviors of ultracold atoms have also been reported \cite{Donner,Zhang1}.
+As a clean and highly controllable system, cold atoms can be a good play ground to study various quantum critical behaviors.

-\emph{Introduction}.---Near quantum critical points (QCPs) the quantum fluctuations play an important role and control various intriguing properties of the physics.
-Of particular interest is the effect of quantum fluctuation driven first-order phase transitions.
-The QCPs may become unstable in the appearance of competing orders .
-The nature of the phase transition can be changed from second to first-order by the quantum fluctuations.
+An intriguing phenomenon near the quantum critical points (QCPs) is the effect of quantum fluctuation driven first-order phase transitions.
+The QCPs may become unstable in the appearance of competing orders.
+The nature of the phase transition can be changed from second- to first-order by the quantum fluctuations.
 This phenomenon was first discussed by S. Coleman and E. Weinberg \cite{Coleman}.
 They investigated a theory of a massless charged meson coupled to the electrodynamic field using effective potential method.
-Starting from a model without symmetry breaking at tree level they found that the one-loop effective potential indicated that a new energy minimum was developed away from the origin.
+Starting from a model without symmetry breaking at tree level they found that the one-loop effective potential indicated a new energy minimum appearing away from the origin.
 Independently, Halperin, Lubensky, and Ma \cite{Halperin} discovered the same phenomenon in the Ginzburg-Landau theory of superconductor to normal metal transition and showed that the fluctuations of the electromagnetic field induce a first-order transition.
-Recently, there have appeared more examples of the nature of the quantum phase transition is predicted to become discontinuous as the QCP is approached \cite{Continentino,Ferreira,Qi,Millis,She,Diehl,Bonnes}.
-For instance, the quantum fluctuations may give rise to a first-order phase transition in a heavy-fermion metal near the metallic antiferromagnetic QCP \cite{Ferreira}.
+Quantum fluctuation driven first-order phase transitions were also discussed in systems with multiple coupling constants \cite{Amit, Domb}.
+Recently, there have appeared more examples of the nature of the quantum phase transition is predicted to become discontinuous as the QCP is approached \cite{Continentino,Ferreira,Yang,Qi,Millis,She,Diehl,Bonnes}.

-The flexible control of cold atoms and the lattice potential provide exquisite tools to study quantum phase transitions and quantum criticality.
-One celebrated example is the paradigmatic superfluid to Mott insulator transition in an optical lattice \cite{Greiner,Stoferle,Spielman}, which confirmed the predictions of the Bose-Hubbard model \cite{Fisher,Jaksch}.
-Multi-component bosonic systems have also been studied both experimentally \cite{Catani,Trotzky,Thalhammer,Gadway} and theoretically \cite{Han,Buonsante,Chen,Isacsson,Li,Altman,Kuklov,Kuklov2}.
-With multi-species, the zero-temperature diagrams of quantum phases are much richer than the simple duplication of the single species.
-Recently, the researches of quantum criticality in cold-atom systems have attracted a great deal of interest.
-Several schemes were proposed to determine the critical properties by extracting the universal scaling functions from the atomic density profiles \cite{Zhou,Hazzard,Zhang}.
-The experimental observations of quantum critical behavior of ultracold atoms have also been reported \cite{Donner,Zhang1}.
-As a clean and highly controllable system, cold atoms can be a good play ground to study various quantum critical behaviors.